Asylum seekers in the U.S. are:

 - On release, they will be scheduled for asylum hearings in immigration court.

 - The process usually takes a few years, resulting in either asylum or deportation.

 How does CASP help asylum seekers in this process?

-- CASP finds host homes for asylum-seeking individuals and families who have no one else to take them in.
+- CASP offers host homes for asylum-seeking individuals and families who have no one else to take them in.

-- CASP supports them with basic needs such as food, clothing, and transportation.
+- CASP offers basic needs such as food, clothing, and transportation.

 - CASP assists them in pursuing their asylum claims in immigration court.

-- CASP helps them achieve eventual independence as they successfully resettle in our community.
-One of CASP’s tools will be a curriculum map, described here and viewable online here.
+- CASP accompanies asylum seekers as they successfully resettle in our community.
+One of CASP’s tools is a curriculum map, described here.